nickbild/vectron_64/README.md

 ## Operation

 All slide switches must be switched to the right for normal operating mode.
-Connect a 9V DC power supply and the computer will being running the program stored in ROM.
+Connect a 9V DC power supply and the computer will begin running the program stored in ROM.

 To program ROM, slide all switches to the left.
 Connect a microcontroller dev board (Arduino-like) per wiring guidance in the schematics.
 Code to perform the programming routine is available in my [EEPROM Burner](https://github.com/nickbild/eeprom_burner) repository.